Terms and Conditions

 - signing an Order Form (enterprise); and/or

-- creating an account, clicking to accept these Terms, starting a Trial (as defined in Schedule 1), placing an Online Order (as defined below), paying for the Services, and/or using the Platform or any Services (self-serve).
+- creating an account, starting a Trial (as defined in Schedule 1), placing an Online Order (as defined below), paying for the Services, and/or using the Platform or any Services (self‑serve).

 The individual accepting these Terms represents and warrants that they have authority to bind the Customer.